tektechnologies/Instructor-Prep/201/class-03.md

+# Class 03

-# First Hour
+## First Hour

 - Introduce the Career assignments for the first week that students will be working on.
 - What does use strict do?
 - Prompt Cancel returns a null value and Alert returns an undefined
 - Collective ownership, we share in the responsibility of each others success
 - Inside the document we have head and we have a body and that's it.
 - Explain the control flow, in general means the how to program decides which code to run.
 - Ask question, make choice, should we take or not.
 Then if we do, how do we handle the question and response.
 So we control to flow of our program.
 - What kinds of control flow are there?
 - Condition comments for control flow, we say show this code or not, on Internet Explorer.
 - Banner of Doom (Change your browser, to something not IE, )